What Causes Bad Breath

 But anaerobic bacteria don’t breath oxygen, in fact, it’s toxic to them.
 Instead, they breathe sulfur, and they exhale sulfur compounds that can be very smelly.
 Large colonies of anaerobic bacteria will produce a lot of stinky sulfur compounds, causing bad breath.

 These anaerobic bacteria shelter in places where oxygen doesn’t reach.
 It may be in your tonsils as part of a tonsil stone.
 It may be between your teeth, or it may be below your gumline.
 Or it may be inside an infected tooth.

 First, we will start with a comprehensive exam to determine the exact source of anaerobic bacteria.
 We will check all the common places and find out where they are living.
 Once we know where the anaerobic bacteria are located, we will know how to root them out.

 If anaerobic bacteria are living between your teeth, we will recommend more regular flossing.
 For anaerobic bacteria at or below the gum line, we might recommend more regular visits to our office.
 This will help us prevent the buildup of anaerobic bacteria under the hardened plaque, tartar.
 For some sources, more serious treatments may be necessary.

 If bacteria have infected below your gum line, we will recommend gum disease treatment.
 This will not only eliminate your bad breath, but will help protect against the negative consequences of gum disease.

-If an infected tooth is the cause of your bad breath, we will normally recommend a root canal.
-A root canal will remove all the infected material from the tooth and put in a filler that will keep the anaerobic bacteria from moving back in.
-In some cases, an infected tooth may not be a good candidate for a root canal, and we will recommend extraction and replacement with either a dental bridge or dental implant.
+If an infected tooth is the cause of your bad breath, we will normally recommend additional treatment.
+In some cases, we will recommend extraction and replacement with either a dental bridge or dental implant.